Pinafore/qb/README.md

 * In the EC2 Console create a security group which whitelists your IP address and add it to the instance

+`sshuttle` gets you working off the ground the fastest but routes all your traffic to AWS.
+SSH tunneling doesn't give access to everything.
+EC2 Security Groups is the overall most convenient solution since it requires only adding your custom group to the instance after it starts

 The reason for these security precautions is that allowing access to the Spark application master or the spark master web UI would in principle expose a way for an attacker to gain access to your AWS credentials.